Brigadeiro is one of Brazil’s most loved and devoured desserts. But what are they?

 So there you have it!
 A little snapshot of what makes the brigadeiro so special!

-If you want to try making your own, we’ve shared our popular recipe here, otherwise you can pick and choose from our gift boxes or flavors.
+If you want to try making your own, we’ve shared our popular recipe here, otherwise you can pick and choose from our brigadeiro cookie, gift boxes, or flavors.